Scheme of delegation

 The appointed officer shall not determine an application:

-• If our Committee plans to decide on an application, they must notify the appointed officer under Section 17 of the Planning etc (Scotland) Act 2006 (Section 43A (6) of the Town and Country Planning (Scotland) Act 1997) within a month of receiving the application.
-This notification, called a “Member Referral,” must be signed by 5 members and include the planning reasons for the decision.
+- Where, within one month of receipt and validation of the application, notice is given to the appointed officer under Section 17 of the Planning etc (Scotland) Act 2006 (Section 43A (6) of the Town and Country Planning (Scotland) Act 1997) that the Planning and Building Standards Committee shall determine the application.
+Such notification (referred to as a “Member Referral”) shall only be valid when signed by 5 of our members and shall include the planning reasons for the referral.

 Development Management